64-bit vs 32-bit FAQ

 The terms 32-bit and 64-bit refer to how much of your computer's memory (RAM) can be used by applications.
-The 32-bit version of Live (like all 32-bit applications) can use up to four gigabytes of RAM, which means that it may not be possible to use very large sample collections or very memory-hungry plug-ins.
+The 32-bit version of Live (like all 32-bit applications) can use up to 4GB of RAM, which means that it may not be possible to use very large sample collections or very memory-hungry plug-ins.

 In contrast, the 64-bit version of Live can use a theoretical maximum of 16 exabytes of RAM - much more RAM than computers actually have.
 This means you can work with Live Sets (natively, with third-party plug-ins, and in ReWire configurations) that are much larger and more memory-intensive than in the 32-bit version.

 But a 64-bit version of Live has a better system integration and therefore performs better than a 32-bit version on my 64-bit operating system, right?

 Not necessarily.
 There are no differences in the CPU handling between the 32-bit and the 64-bit version however due to persistent Out of Memory crashes when using the 32-bit version, we recommend the 64-bit version for improved stability.

 What are the system requirements for the 64-bit version of Live?